linkedin/Liger-Kernel/docs/Low-Level-APIs.md

 This kernel performs normalization by scaling input vectors to have a unit root mean square (RMS) value.
 This method allows for a ~7x speed improvement and a ~3x reduction in memory footprint compared to implementations in PyTorch.

+!!!
+Example "Try it out"
-You can try it out as shown in this example [here](https://colab.research.google.com/drive/1CQYhul7MVG5F0gmqTBbx1O1HgolPgF0M?usp=sharing).
+    You can experiment as shown in this example [here](https://colab.research.google.com/drive/1CQYhul7MVG5F0gmqTBbx1O1HgolPgF0M?usp=sharing).

 ### RoPE